 This condition is not treated unless there are other heart problems, or the person had a stroke caused by a blood clot to the brain.

-Treatment usually requires a procedure called cardiac cathertization, which is performedby a trained cardiologist to permanently seal the PFO.
+Treatment most often requires a procedure called cardiac catheterization , which is performed by a trained cardiologist to permanently seal the PFO.

-An infant who has no other heart defects will have normal health.
+An infant who has no other heart defects will have normal health and life span.

-Unless there are other defects, there are usually no complications froma PFO.
+Unless there are other defects, there are no complications from a PFO in most cases.

-Olderpeople with PFOs may have a higher rate of a certain type of stroke (called paradoxical thromboembolic stroke), because they oftendevelop blood clots in their legveins.
-These clots can sometimes travel to the right side of the heart.
-The clot can pass from the right side to the left side of the heart.
-It may travel to the brain and becomestuck there, preventing blood flow to that part of the brain ( stroke ).
+Very rarely, people with PFOs may have a higher rate of a certain type of stroke (called paradoxical thromboembolic stroke).
+In a paradoxical stroke, a blood clot that develops in a vein (often leg veins) breaks free and travels to the right side of the heart.
+Normally, this clot would then continue to the lungs, but in someone with a PFO, the clot could pass through the hole to the left side of the heart.
+It may then be pumped out to the body, travel to the brain and become stuck there, preventing blood flow to that part of the brain ( stroke ).

-Some patients may take medication to prevent blood clots.
+Some people may take medicines to prevent blood clots.